 Dates and Deadlines - The submittal deadlines for the program deliverables include:

-The 13th Idaho Regional Competition was held at Boise State University on January 21, 2017.
-This year's competition included 30 teams from 16 different schools.
-Participants came from all over Idaho including Blackfoot, Boise, Caldwell, Hailey, Homedale, Kuna, Meridian, Nampa, and Sandpoint, as well as Park City, Utah!
+Below are results from the 14th Idaho Regional Future City Competition.
+This year's competition included 36 teams from 18 different schools.
+Participants came from all over Idaho including Blackfoot, Boise, Caldwell, Garden Valley, Homedale, Kuna, Meridian, Nampa, Riggins, Sandpoint, and Wilder!

 Additional Special Awards, Sponsors and Winners are listed below.

 - Lowest Life Cycle Cost (American Society of Civil Engineers Southern Idaho Section - Falcon Ridge Charter School's Future City Talledega

 - Most Sustainable Use of Existing Resources (Boise State University College of Engineering) - Heritage Middle School's Future City Future Fabricators

 - Best Electrical Power Delivery System (Bonneville Power Administration) - Sacred Heart Catholic School Jr. High School's Future City Imperium